 Average of tests calculated separately for theory and practical components of the subjects

 For the extremities (upper limb): Chiropractic management of the upper extremity patient.
 Chiropractic and other manipulative techniques for the upper extremity.
 Strapping, bracing and rehabilitation protocols.
-The pregnant patient.
-Paediatric patient.
+The pregnant and paediatric patient.

-CHIROPRACTIC PRINCIPLES AND PRACTICE IVB (BACHRI: CPPR42I)
+CHIROPRACTIC PRINCIPLES AND PRACTICE IVB (CPPR421)